Livonia (album)

 Livonia is the debut album by His Name Is Alive.
-It was originally released by 4AD on June 25, 1990 in the United Kingdom and in 1992 on 4AD/Rykodisc in the United States.
+It was originally released by 4AD on June 25, 1990, in the United Kingdom and in 1992 on 4AD/Rykodisc in the United States.

 History

 Livonia is the debut LP by Livonia, Michigan's His Name Is Alive (or HNIA).
-Frontman Warren Defever began recording on a 4-track recorder in his parents' basement while still in high school.
+Frontman Warren Defever began recording on a cassette tape 4-track recorder in his parents' basement while still in high school.
 As a result, this album is made up of material originally recorded from 1985 through 1989, rough versions of which appeared in 1988 on a self-released cassette called I Had Sex With God.